YuzukiHD/Avaota-A1/README.md

 Equipped with a Mali G57 GPU that supports a wide range of graphics standards, including OpenGL ES and Vulkan, the Avaota-A1 delivers impressive visual performance for applications requiring advanced graphics rendering.

-The main control chip, RCPU XuanTie E902 RISC-V @ 200MHz, coupled with the HIFI4 DSP @ 600MHz and NPU with up to 2TOPS computing power, enables efficient signal processing and AI workloads on the Avaota-A1.
+The Remote CPU XuanTie E902 RISC-V @ 200MHz, coupled with the HIFI4 DSP @ 600MHz and NPU with up to 2TOPS computing power, enables efficient signal processing and AI workloads on the Avaota-A1.

 Memory options on the Avaota-A1 include support for LPDDR4/4X with configurations ranging from 1GB to 4GB, ensuring smooth multitasking and responsive performance.
 The board also offers eMMC 5.1 storage options from 16GB to 128GB for ample data storage capacity.